Graduate Certificate Programs in Applied Behavior Analysis (ABA) - Online and Campus

 ABA Certification and State Licensure

 While licensure is not currently required for behavioral analysts in every state, many states and most employers require ABA practitioners to hold a professional credential issued by the BACB.
-The BACB offers two types of credentials that students who complete an ABAI-verified post-baccalaureate or post-master’s certificate program in ABA may qualify for: Board Certified Assistant Behavior Analyst (BCaBA) and Board Certified Behavior Analyst (BCBA).
+As noted above, the BACB offers two types of credentials that students who complete an ABAI-verified certificate program in ABA may qualify for: a Board Certified Assistant Behavior Analyst (BCaBA) which requires a bachelor’s degree and a Board Certified Behavior Analyst (BCBA) which requires a graduate degree.
 Both credentials require the completion of an ABAI-verified curriculum in ABA, several hundred hours of supervised fieldwork, and successfully passing an ABA certification exam administered by the BACB.

 More Graduate Certificates in Applied Behavior Analysis